Invariant bilinear differential operators: Solution

 Sometimes the subscript 2 will be omitted.

 In $V^*_1$ and $V^*_2$, fix weight bases $v_0, v_1, \dots, v_{\lambda}, \dots$ and $w_0, w_1, \dots, w_\mu, \dots$ such that

-If $\lambda\in\Zee_+$, we set $x_-v_\lambda=0$; moreover, we only consider $v_0, \dots, v_\lambda$.
-Similar formulas apply to the $w_0, \dots\in V_2^*$.
+If $\lambda\in\Zee_+$, we set $X_-v_\lambda=0$; moreover, we only consider $v_0, \dots, v_\lambda$.
+Similar formulas apply to the $w_0, \ldots\in V_2^*$.

 In $I(V_1^*, V_2^*)$, the weight basis consists of vectors for the above $v_i, w_j$.
 Observe that the weights of $\partial'_1$ and $\partial''_1$ are $(-1, 0)$, the weights of $\partial'_2$ and $\partial''_2$ are $(0, -1)$.
-The weight vector $f$ is a highest one if $x_+f=0$.
+The weight vector $f$ is a~highest one if $X_+f=0$.

-The irreducible finite dimensional $\fgl(2)$-module is determined by its highest weight vector up to an isomorphism.
-In particular, in order to find all finite dimensional irreducible $L_0$ submodules of $I(V_1^*, V_2^*)$ it suffices to find all the highest weight vectors in $I(V_1^*, V_2^*)$.
+The irreducible finite-dimensional $\fgl(2)$-module is determined by its highest weight vector up to an isomorphism.
+In particular, in order to find all finite-dimensional irreducible $L_0$ submodules of $I(V_1^*, V_2^*)$ it suffices to find all the highest weight vectors in $I(V_1^*, V_2^*)$.

 Further, among these vectors, we have to find the singular vectors, the ones that $\cL_1$ annihilates.
-To this end, it suffices to solve the system of equations $(x_2^2\partial_1)f=0$ and $(x_2^2\partial_2)f=0$ because every element from $\cL_1$ can be expressed in terms of $x_2^2\partial_1$, $x_2^2\partial_2$ and $x_+$.
+To this end, it suffices to solve the system of equations $(x_2^2\partial_1)f=0$ and $(x_2^2\partial_2)f=0$ because every element from $\cL_1$ can be expressed in terms of $x_2^2\partial_1$, $x_2^2\partial_2$ and $X_+$.

 Thus, our problem is to find the homogeneous (with respect to weight) solutions of the system